The SSA is now accepting applications for the 2025 Fred Yates Prize for Early Career Researchers. Find out how to apply for this prestigious award.

 • 2011 Two awards were given this year: Dr Jodie Trafton, Stanford University Medical School, Department of Psychiatry and Behavioral Sciences, USA, and Dr Simon Adamson, National Addiction Centre, New Zealand

-• They must be a member or associate of the SSA
+• You must be a member or associate of the SSA

-• They must be nominated by a member or associate of the SSA
+• You must provide a supporting statement by a member or associate of the SSA

-• They must be in the early stages of their research career (i.e. for the 2025 prize, they must have attained their most recent graduate or post-graduate addiction qualification no later than five years prior to 1 November 2024)
+• You must be in the early stages of your research career (i.e. for the 2025 prize, you must have attained your most recent graduate or post-graduate addiction qualification no later than five years prior to 1 November 2024)

-• They must be an active researcher in the field of addiction
+• You must be an active researcher in the field of addiction

-• They must have had one or more publications (or manuscripts accepted for publication) in the previous 12 months, and a minimum of two publications in the previous five years
+• You must have had one or more publications (or manuscripts accepted for publication) in the previous 12 months, and a minimum of two publications in the previous five years

-• They must have demonstrated enthusiasm and potential future leadership (e.g. through developing a novel programme of work or contributing to new or improved clinical practice or an enhanced understanding of addiction)
+• You must have demonstrated enthusiasm and potential future leadership (e.g. through developing a novel programme of work or contributing to new or improved clinical practice or an enhanced understanding of addiction)

 Information on eligibility and conflicts of interest